capport-wg/api/draft-ietf-capport-api.md

 - "permitted" (required, boolean): indicates whether or not the Captive Portal is open to the requesting host
 - "hmac-key" (required, string): provides a per-host key that can be used to authenticate messages from the Captive Portal enforcement server
+- "user-portal-url" (required, string): provides the URL of a web portal that can be presented a user to authenticate
 - "expire-date" (optional, datetime): indicates the time at which the Captive Portal is expected to close
 - "bytes-remaining" (optional, integer): indicates the number of bytes left, after which the Captive Portal is expected to close